quentncom/quentn-wp/readme.txt

 4. Integration Elementor PRO forms with Quentn

 == Changelog ==
+= 1.2.0 =
+* Fix: The thrive theme bug for user restriction pages.

 = 1.1.9 =
 * Fix: The styling bug when using the Form widget of Elementor PRO.
 * Tweak: Improved method of loading field mapping in Form widget of Elementor PRO.